patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 ## Parentheses
 Use **parentheses** to offer more context to a term or phrase (such as a description or short example).

-Do not use parentheses to indicate a possible plural of something, like "Account(s)."
-When a user can select one thing or multiple things, use the plural form.
+Do not use parentheses to indicate a possible plural of something, like "account(s)."
+When a user can either select one thing or multiple things, use the plural form.

 ## Quotation marks
 Use double **quotation marks** (“Example”) for quotes and article titles.
 Use single quotation marks (‘Example’) for quotes or article titles within double quotation marks.